 Follow your specified food plan with regard to sensitivities, and eat according to your Blood Type when possible.
-This is a general guide for you and family.
+This is a general diet guide for you and family.
 Refer to Cornucopia and the Environmental Working Group for up-to-date ‘scorecards’ for quality selections.

 - Free-range, grass-fed is best!

-- Fish, chicken, turkey, lamb, veal, beef, elk, pork, ostrich, buffalo, venison, duck, liver and organ meats, bone and meat broths, gelatin.
+- Fish, chicken, turkey, beef, elk, veal, lamb, pork, ostrich, buffalo, venison, duck, liver and organ meats.

 - Fertile, organic eggs from free-roaming, local chickens are best.

 - Eat a wide variety!
 Go easy on potatoes, tomatoes, and corn, which have been overdone in our culture.
-Red skinned potatoes are often tolerated better.
-Mostly organic and local is best.
+Red skinned and Yukon Gold potatoes are often tolerated better.
+Organic and local are best.

 - All varieties, especially low-sugar berries and melons.
-Buy organic grapes, raisins and berries, as they absorb chemicals easily and conventional ones are heavily sprayed.
+Buy organic grapes, raisins and berries, as these fruits absorb chemicals easily, and conventional ones are heavily sprayed.

-- For pre- and pro-biotic support, eat garlic, onions, cabbage, jerusalem artichokes, naturally fermented foods such as miso, kvass, Kimchi, raw milk, Kombucha, yogurts, kefir, olives, salami, and raw sauerkraut.
+- For pre- and pro-biotic support, eat garlic, onions, cabbage, jerusalem artichokes, raw pickles, naturally fermented foods such as miso, kvass, Kimchi, Kombucha, yogurts, kefir, olives, salami, and raw sauerkraut.

-- Extra virgin olive oil, fresh-ground flaxseed meal (not the bottled oil as it goes rancid quickly), cold-pressed oils, butter, ghee, Hain safflower mayonnaise, coconut oil, cod liver oil, “grass fed” animal fats, lard, nut and seed oils, palm kernel oil.
+- Extra virgin olive oil, butter, ghee, avocado mayonnaise, coconut oil, cod liver oil, grass-fed animal fats, lard, nut and seed oils (eat sparingly), palm kernel oil.

-- Polyunsaturated oils (liquid at cold temperature) should never be heated.
+- Polyunsaturated oils (liquid at cold temperature) should never be heated, and eaten only sparingly.

-- X-Factor butter (see www.westonaprice.org classified ads for sources)
+- X-Factor butter (see classified ads on the Weston Price website for sources.)

 - Unfiltered raw apple cider vinegar, good quality balsamic vinegar, unsweetened rice vinegars.
 Fresh lemon juice is a good stand-in for vinegar.

-- Blackstrap molasses, raw unfiltered honey, Sucanat, 100% maple syrup, raw turbinado sugar, Stevia, date sugar.
+- Blackstrap molasses, raw local unfiltered honey, Sucanat, 100% maple syrup, raw turbinado sugar, Stevia, date sugar, coconut sugar.

-- Celtic sea salt, sea salt, Herbamare, Veg-It, Bragg’s Amino Acids, naturally processed soy sauce, herbs, Marmite, nutritional yeast powder, or Brewer’s Yeast.
+- Celtic sea salt, Redmond’s salt, Herbamare, Veg-It, Bragg’s Amino Acids, naturally processed soy sauce, herbs, Marmite, nutritional yeast powder, or Brewer’s Yeast.

-- Occasionally organic dark chocolate or cocoa powder – but beware of cheap brands which can contain lead, cadmium, or other contaminants.
+- Occasionally organic dark chocolate or raw cacao – but beware of cheap brands which can contain lead, cadmium, or other contaminants.

 No or Rarely